What are Canonical Tags in SEO

 Verify Implementation

-After adding the canonical tags, use tools like Google Search Console or third-party SEO tools to verify .
-The tags implements the correctly and that search engines are recognising the preferred version of your pages.
+Once you have implemented the canonical tags, utilize tools such as Google Search Console or external SEO tools to confirm.
+The tags are implemented correctly, allowing search engines to identify the preferred version of your pages.

 Best Practices for Using Canonical Tags